bnelo12/Inf-Chatbot/README.md

 `git clone https://github.com/bnelo12/inf-chatbot.git`

 The chatbot is a simple Express web app built on node.js.
-Whe you are ready to post your code live type:
+When you are ready to post your code live type:

 `git push live master`